zwenergy/gbaHD/README.md

 "PWR_MODE" to the "ON" position.
 Then connect the 5V pin of the SEA board's Arduino ICSP pins to the 5V pin of the Arduino.

+## Custom Borders
+Custom borders are currently in a kind of experimental state.
+Border images have to be in the dimensions of 320x180 pixels (going with the same resolution of the Game Boy).
+Only the border is taken into account, the display area (middle 240x160) is ignored (see template.bmp).
+To generate a custom border, execute
+`makeBorder.py <IMAGEFILE> (<CUTBITS>)`
+The first parameter is the image file for the border, the second is an optional parameter for reducing the image color depth.
+After executing the script a new .vhdl should have been created.
+Replace the original `borderGen.vhdl` with this one and run the synthesis.

+If the synthesis fails, the border is too complex.
+Try to simplify the border image or use the color depth reduction of the makeBorder.py script.
+The optional parameter sets the number of bits to reduce in color space.
+E.g., setting CUTBITS to 2 will reduce the color depth per color from 8 bits to 6 bits.

 ## TODOs